 Conclusion regarding the police investigation of Kyle’s death by the Department of Justice undercover agent and academic criminologist.

 Doug Barry, an investigator with the Sixth Judicial

 Five years after Kyle’s death, an interesting story was reported by WTSP News in Tampa.
 On November 9, 2012, Mark C. Rathbun—Scientology’s former number-two man—gave testimony accusing Clearwater-area judges and lawyers of criminal wrongdoing regarding another Scientology-related lawsuit.

 Statement of Mark C. Rathbun, a former senior executive of the Church of Scientology.

-In perfect lock-step with L. Ron Hubbard’s teachings, this is how the rule of law is contorted by Scientology’s lead counselors.
+In perfect lock-step with L. Ron Hubbard’s teachings, this is how Scientology’s lead counselors contort the rule of law.
 This is how the morally bereft and aggressively litigious Church of Scientology continuously manages to get its way legally, even when it appears that its opponents have strong cases.
 Lying, victim-blaming, obstructing justice–it appears that any tactic is perfectly acceptable in the defense of the Church of Scientology.

 Sgt.
 Ray Emmons